AzeemGhumman/CodeFix-Bench/README.md

-# CodeScout-Bench
+# CodeFix-Bench

-**CodeScout-Bench: A Large-Scale Benchmark for Mapping Issue Reports to Code Files**
+**CodeFix-Bench: A Large-Scale Benchmark for Mapping Issue Reports to Code Files**

 ## Overview

-CodeScout-Bench is a comprehensive dataset and benchmark designed to support research in code localization.
+CodeFix-Bench is a comprehensive dataset and benchmark designed to support research in code localization.
 This benchmark aids models in identifying files relevant to a code fix based on plain-text inputs, such as bug reports and feature requests.

 ## Contents